jhhayashi/es6-exercise/README.md

 ### Challenge
 If you finish early, run the server in challenge mode with `npm run challenge`.
 This will cause the server to randomly return HTTP error codes, and in the rare case (5%), never respond at all.

-Modify your class to gracefully handle these errors (in any way you see fit), and add a timeout to your response.
+Add a new class that inherits from your existing class that can handle these errors (in any way you see fit), and add a timeout to your response.